 Does the package cost of $90 include the tests?

-Yes.
-After you complete the training, you will take the test (till you don’t pass it).
-After passing the test, you will download the PDF certificate for the courses that you passed.
-Repeat the process for other courses.
+“Yes.
+After you complete the training, you will take the test ( You have unlimited attempts to pass it).
+There is no additional cost to retake the test.
+After passing the test, you will be able to download the PDF certificate for the courses you passed.
+Repeat the process for other courses.”

 If you were unable to download the PDF certificate, please visit for instructions on how to download certificate.